jakubberkop/pytracy/README.md

 Download Tracy profiler from [Tracy Github](https://github.com/wolfpld/tracy/releases/tag/v0.10).
 - For Windows, an executable is provided by the author.
 - For Linux, you need to build it from the source (refer to the documentation for build instructions).
-- Use the provided script for Ubuntu to install dependencies and build the Tracy Profiler - scripts\build_tracy_ubuntu.sh
+- Use the provided script for Ubuntu to install dependencies and build the Tracy Profiler - scripts\build_tracy_ubuntu.sh TODO: Should this be included?

 ## Usage
 1. Enable the profiler